-Some examples of Random Acts of Kindness for kids include:
+Examples of Random Acts of Kindness for Kids Include:

-It does not take much effort at all to compliment someone.
+Compliment Someone – It does not take much effort at all to compliment someone.
 You can talk to your children about compliments and how they make people feel.
-Telling someone you like their hair, outfit or smile are some of the ways to make them feel good about themselves.
+Telling someone you like their hair, outfit or smile is one of the ways to make them feel good about themselves.

 You can encourage this random act of kindness by having each child say one thing they like about their sibling.
 After each person has a turn, you can complement each of the kids to put a smile on their faces.
 You may then encourage them to compliment others at school.

 Volunteer at a Homeless Shelter – Show your children that it is of great benefit to help those who are less fortunate.
 You can sign up to volunteer at the homeless shelter with the kids.
 Your children will learn that not everyone has the same luxuries as others.
 They will feel good seeing how grateful people at the shelter are when they have a hot meal.